 We also reached out to each broker’s customer support team to resolve the issues we encountered.
 Finally, we withdrew our funds to assess whether the withdrawal process is smooth.

 We handpicked the best forex brokers based on the trading data collected and our experience as traders.

 CMA-Licensed Forex Brokers in Kenya

-Forex brokers in Kenya are authorised by the Capital Markets Authority (CMA) to operate in Australia.
+Forex brokers in Kenya are authorised by the Capital Markets Authority (CMA) to operate in Kenya.
 The CMA’s website is www.cma.or.ke.
 We suggest investors and traders follow the CMA on Twitter, @CMAKenya, to get the latest news and updates.

 CMA-licensed brokers are safe to trade with as the CMA is a respected regulator with strict rules to protect investors and traders.
 The regulator is highly regarded across Africa given that Kenya’s capital markets are the third-largest on the continent.
 The CMA has presided over the introduction of sophisticated investment products such as derivatives on the Nairobi Stock Exchange (NSE).

 The CMA has not maximum leverage cap for brokers, with some brokers offering up to 400:1 leverage of Forex trades.
 The downside is that there is no deposit compensation scheme if a broker goes bankrupt.